Akarami000/reactRoute/README.md

 # reactRoute
-This repo consist of basics react Route
+This repo consist of basics react Route, lazy loading, and use of context